1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 04. Ballad of a Dead Soulja (Long Mix) feat.
 Sixx Nine / Johnny J

-• 1996/02/02.
+• 1996/02/19.
 Fairly remixed in Until The End of Time (2001) with the same sample.
 "Soulja" was the name 2Pac gave to the pitched voice he used to depict his dark minded avatar, wearing his most aggressive thought (used in his first two albums and heavily used in the Thug Life original album lost sessions, so it could also have been recorded as a final touch to Thug Life Volume 2 project).
 This is the very late appearance of this avatar.
-Funny to notice that the concept of the song appears in prison Euthanasia tracklists but as "Ballad of the Caged Bird".
+Funny to notice that the concept of the song kind of appears in prison tracklists as "Ballad of the Caged Bird".

 • Samples :